-The Finnish Financial Ombudsman Bureau shall fulfil the following tasks independently:
+The Finnish Financial Ombudsman Bureau shall fulfill the following tasks independently:

 - provide advice and assistance to consumers, small businesses and other comparable customers in insurance, banking and investment issues;

-- promote the general financial literacy by producing information material targeted at the customers;
+- promote general financial literacy by producing information material targeted at the customers;

-- provide information on the issues raised during the daily operations of the Bureau;
+- provide information on the issues raised during the daily operations of FINE;

 - prepare comparisons of financial products and contribute to the preparation of the legislation related to the financial sector;

-- make proposals and issue opinions to the FINE Supervisory Board, Executive Committees and to other parties, as the nature of the issue may require, on questions related to legislation, contractual terms, customer information as well as services provided by financial sector companies, based on observations made during the operations of the Bureau;
+- make proposals and issue opinions on questions related to legislation, contractual terms, customer information as well as services provided by financial sector companies, based on observations made during the daily operations;

-- and perform any other tasks assigned to it by the Supervisory Board or the Executive Committees.
+- carry out any other tasks entrusted to it by the Supervisory Board or the Executive Committee.

-To complete its advisory functions, the Bureau provides customers with guidance and information.
-The customers are offered information on applicable contractual terms and legal provisions as well as the resolution practice of the dispute solution bodies.
-In addition, the Bureau will inform the customers about the available appeal and dispute resolution possibilities.
+To perform its advisory functions, the Bureau provides customers with guidance and information.
+Customers are offered information on the applicable contractual terms and legal provisions as well as the resolution practices of the dispute resolution bodies.
+In addition, the Bureau will inform customers about the available means of appeal and dispute resolution.

 Art.
 6 Responsibilities and areas of competence of the Complaints Boards